 Encourage Use of Broad-Spectrum Protection – All sunscreens protect against UVB rays but broad-spectrum sunscreens also protect against UVA rays, which contribute to skin cancer and premature aging.

 Educate on Sun Factor Protection (SPF) – The American Cancer Society recommends an SPF of at least 30, which filters out approximately 97% of UVB rays as opposed to only 93% from an SPF of 15.
+While the higher the SPF, the more protection, the difference is minimal after an SPF of 30.

 Explain Water Resistant vs. Waterproof – No sunscreen is entirely “water-proof” or “sweat-proof” and thus cannot be labeled as such.
 It is recommended that sunscreen be reapplied at least every two hours for optimal protection.